mwalker59/eraser_afshar/README.md

 in front of them.
 There are beam block, a lens, and detectors.
 This has three files: the main Python sim, an object to handle calculations for interference and ray tracing, and a JSON file to configure params of the optical setup, what light is sent in, etc.

+To run, use python to execute sim2.py and give it a name from the config file (like "first").
+Then install the packages that it needs and try again :)